yutannihilation/qiitaddin/README.md

 RStudio Addin to Post to Qiita
 ==============================

-*Caution: This package is in the verrrrry early stages.*
+*Caution: This package is in the verrry early stages.*

 ### Installation